 - South Dakota State University

 The program is registered with the Certified Financial Planner® Board of Standards and meets the education criteria for individuals who wish to fulfill the education component for obtaining CFP® certification.
 Students may also take the six core courses to fulfill this CFP® education requirement, rather than the full master's program.
-As a participating university in this consortium, Montana State University offers two of the twelve required courses, in addition to a three-credit practicum experience and a three-credit professional paper.
+The program is also registered with the Association for Financial Counseling, Planning and Education and meets the education criteria for individuals who wish to obtain Accredited Financial Counselor (AFC®) certification.
+As a participating university in this consortium, Montana State University offers four of the twelve required courses, in addition to a three-credit practicum experience and a three-credit professional paper.
 The program is designed to be a part-time program for fully or partially employed students.

-Applicants apply at their home institution and take approximately two to three 3-credit courses via distance delivery from each of the participating universities, at a uniform tuition rate determined by the consortium.
-More information is available at www.montana.edu/montanagpidea/faq.htm
+Applicants apply at their home institution and take approximately two to three 3-credit courses via online delivery from each of the participating universities, at a uniform tuition rate determined by the consortium.
+More information is available at http://www.montana.edu/online/degrees/ffp/ or contact Dr. MJ Kabaci, (678) 654-8546 firstname.lastname@example.org.

 Two plans for program completion are available: the professional paper plan and the course work-only plan.